Another Blog Article by David E. Smalley, M.D.

 This article is on a principle of pain relief that is covered much more in depth in the book, The Miracle of Pain.
 The content is educational and should not be used as medical advice.

 The photos below emphasize the wonders and miracles of nature around us and within us.

 March 1, 2021 — Is Popping Good or Bad?

-Snaps, pops, cracks and crunches can often contribute to chronic pain.
+Snaps, pops, cracks and crunches can often be associated with chronic pain in joints and surrounding muscles.
 Can popping help?
+Occasionally it can feel good.
 Can it hurt anything?
 The general medical term that includes all those sounds is crepitus, however there is a wide range of abnormal things that can cause the sounds.
 Some popping can also be normal if there is never any pain, pressure, discomfort, tightness and if it is not repetitive.

 Popping can be in joints, tendons, muscles and bones among many other parts of the body.
 Popping or crunching can be signs of a broken bone.
 Less worrisome, though still a common, concerning problem, is popping in the neck or back.
 If there is pain and popping, the concern is multiplied.
 Each is abnormal.
 Repetitive popping can add to problems if not dealt with well and resolved.